“Bloody unlikely there’s anyone up there,” Evelyn said.

 Evelyn had left the door open to her magical workshop, serenading us with the sounds of her stomping about and leafing through books.
 Raine kicked out a chair next to me and put her feet up, then dug out the slip of paper with Gillespie’s ‘emergency number’ and tossed it on the table.

 A few figures on a torn piece of note paper, and I’d tortured a woman for this.
 I hugged the blanket tighter around my shoulders, but at least I didn’t feel so damned cold anymore.
-Raine produced her phone and said muttered something about checking the number.
+Raine produced her phone and muttered something about checking the number.

 “Um, yes.
 Born and bred.”
 Kimberly tried a smile, but it didn’t last long.